무료 차트를 오늘 받아가세요!

 How to recognise major and minor piano chords from their sound?

-Here are two examples for you: one song is played using major chords, the other song is made up of minor chords.
+Here are two examples for you: One song is played using major chords, the other song is made up of minor chords.
 Can you hear the difference?

 What is the structure of a piano chord?